Song of the South: Critical reception

+In Disney historian Jim Korkis's 2012 book, Who's Afraid of the Song of the South?
+And Other Forbidden Disney Stories, the film's co-writer Maurice Rapf is quoted as saying; "My script was terrible.
+I've looked at it since.
+It's just as racist as the film..." however he also defended Disney by saying: "Walt was not a racist; he was hoping not to offend the Blacks.
+I constantly tell the story about going to see Disney and him saying to me, 'I want you on it to prevent it from being anti-Black.'"

 Box office

 By January 1948, the film had grossed $3.4 million in distributor rentals from the United States and Canada, netting the studio a profit of $226,000 ($2.83 million in 2017 dollars).
+According to RKO records, during its initial release, the film earned $3,515,000 domestically and $1,300,000 foreign, for a worldwide total of $4,815,000.

 Accolades

 The score by Daniele Amfitheatrof, Paul J. Smith, and Charles Wolcott was nominated in the "Scoring of a Musical Picture" category, and "Zip-a-Dee-Doo-Dah", written by Allie Wrubel and Ray Gilbert, won the award for Best Original Song at the 20th Academy Awards on March 20, 1948.
 A special Academy Award was given to Baskett "for his able and heart-warming characterization of Uncle Remus, friend and story teller to the children of the world in Walt Disney's Song of the South".
 For their portrayals of the children Johnny and Ginny, Bobby Driscoll and Luana Patten were also discussed for Academy Juvenile Awards, but in 1947 it was decided not to present such awards at all.

 The film is recognized by the American Film Institute in these lists: